Siege of Sardis (547 BC)

-The siege of Sardis (547/546 BC) was the last decisive conflict after the Battle of Thymbra, which was fought between the forces of Croesus of Lydia and Cyrus the Great, when Cyrus followed Croesus to his city, laid siege to it for 14 days and captured it.
+The siege of Sardis (547/546 BC) was the last decisive conflict after the Battle of Thymbra, which was fought between the forces of Croesus of Lydia and Cyrus the Great.
+In the battle, Croesus was defeated and was forced to retreat to his capital at Sardis.
+Cyrus promptly followed Croesus to his city, laid siege to it for 14 days and captured it along with Croesus.

 Background

 The previous year Croesus, the king of Lydia, impelled by various considerations, invaded the kingdom of Cyrus the Great.
 Croesus hoped to quell the growing power of Achaemenid Persia, expand his own dominions and revenge the deposition of his brother-in-law Astyages.
 Also, Croesus thought himself certain of success since he was deluded by the ambiguous assurances of the apparently-reliable oracle of Apollo at Delphi.

 Croesus crossed the Halys and met Cyrus at Pteria in Cappadocia, but after a drawn-out battle against superior forces in which neither side obtained the victory, Croesus resolved to fall back for the winter, summon new allies and renew the war with reinforcements the next spring.
 In the interim, he disbanded his army and returned to Sardis.
 He expected Cyrus to hang back after the sanguinary battle in Cappadocia, but the energetic Cyrus, as soon as he heard that Croesus's forces were dispersed, crossed the Halys and advanced with such speed that he had arrived at the Lydian capital, Sardis, before Croesus had any word of his approach.

 Undaunted, Croesus mustered his available troops and met Cyrus at the Battle of Thymbra outside the walls.
 Cyrus was victorious and had contrived to deprive the Lydians of their last resource, their cavalry (in which they allegedly surpassed all other nations at the time) by frightening off their horses with the sight of his camels.
 The remnants of the Lydian army were driven within the city and promptly besieged.